schneiderkamplab/syntheval/README.md

 The SynthEval library is a tool made for evaluating the quality of tabularised synthetic data compared with real data.
 Synthetic data is microdata that is artificially generated and thus does not directly correspond to real-world individuals, making it a possible alternative to regular data anonymity.
 This tool builds on many previous works, and compile them in a single tool to make evaluation of synthetic data utility easier for data scientists and reasearchers alike.

 ## Latest version
 The current version of the tool offers a wide selection of utility metrics, to evaluate how well your synthetic data aligns on quality, resemblance and usability.
-In the current version we include only three high level privacy tools, but it is the aim to provide a more extensive assesment of disclosure risk in a future version.
+In the current version we include only six privacy metrics, but it is the aim to provide a more extensive assesment of disclosure risk in a future version.

 ## Installation
 Installation with PyPI using